niravb1992/vhosts.local/README.md

 vhosts.local
 ===============

-A simple script to create an apache virtual host in mac
+Python script to create an apache virtual host in mac

 Prerequisites
 ================